ghostop14/gr-guiextra/README.md

 **LED Indicator** - Just as it sounds.
 On-screen LED.
 You can choose the on/off colors and supports both variables and messages to control state.

+**Linear Gauge (Progress Bar)** - Linear progress bar / linear gauge, either horizontal or vertical.
+Colors can be chosen for the background and the bar, and it is controllable via variable or message.

 **Toggle Button** - Push to hold down.
 Push again to release.
 Both variables and messages available.

 **Message-based Checkbox** - Like a standard checkbox, but a message is produced on check / uncheck.